heeeedjr/startup/README.md

 ## Connecting to WebServer
 There are several ways to connect to the webserver we created, I will inlcude the command to connect over SSH.
 - ```ssh -i cs260-webserver.pem ubuntu@password123.click```

+## SSL/TLS Certs
+I did not know you could have a service set up to automatically renew certs.
+This is something I currently do manually and need to find a way to implement this!
+The service being used to do this for our implementation is Caddy.
+It is hooked up to Let's Encrypt.
+Food for thought...